Share this post:

 Ancient Kameiros is another ancient site on the island of Rhodes, dating from the 5th century BC and constructed around an acropolis with the temple of goddess Athena.

 Among the best Greek islands for ancient sites is also Kos.
 This destination is highly recommended for the ancient site of Asklepieion, an ancient Greek and Roman sacred healing center based on the teachings of Hippocrates, the father of medicine.
-In ancient times, the Asklepieion of Kos was very famous and visitors would travel from all over the Mediterranean basin to benefit from its healing properties.
+In ancient times, the Asklepieion was very famous and visitors would travel from all over the Mediterranean basin to benefit from its healing properties.